-Key financial highlights for fiscal year 2021, are as follows:
+Key financial highlights for fiscal year 2022, are as follows:

-- On the government-wide financial statements, the assets and deferred outflows of resources exceeds the liabilities and deferred inflows of resources by \$5.5 million.
-The School District's financial status remained stable during fiscal year 2021.
-In total, net position increased \$1.3 million, without consideration of the restatement.
-This total increase was due to governmental activities since the School District has no business-type activities. - The School District has been awarded approximately \$24.9 million in federal CARES relief funds to offset some of the negative impacts of the pandemic.
-Funding will be used for alternative learning platforms, addressing learning loss, updating technology throughout the system as well as supplies and equipment needed for proper cleaning and sanitizing of facilities.
-These funds will also be used to recruit and retain highly qualified staff in all content areas. - ✓ General revenues accounted for \$16.9 million or 30.6% of all revenues.
-Program specific revenues in the form of charges for services and grants and contributions accounted for \$38.3 million or 69.4% of total revenues.
-Total revenues were \$55.2 million. - The School District had \$54.3 million in expenses related to governmental activities; these expenses were offset by \$38.3 million in program specific charges for services, grants and contributions.
-General revenues and taxes of \$16.9 million also provided for these programs. - The general fund (the primary operating fund), presented on a current financial resource basis, ended the fiscal year with \$50.6 million in revenues and \$49.8 million in expenditures.
-The general fund's fund balance increased from \$13.2 million to \$14.0 million. - ✓ In fiscal year 2021, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
-This implementation caused a restatement of beginning net position for governmental activities and beginning fund balance for the general fund in the amount of \$325,268.
+- ✓ On the government-wide financial statements, the assets and deferred outflows of resources exceeds the liabilities and deferred inflows of resources by \$22.8 million.
+The School District's financial status remained stable during fiscal year 2022.
+In total, net position increased \$17.3 million.
+This total increase was due to governmental activities since the School District has no business-type activities. - ✓ Beginning in fiscal year 2020, the School District was awarded approximately \$24.9 million in federal CARES relief funds to offset some of the negative impacts of the pandemic.
+Funding will continue to be used for alternative learning platforms, addressing learning loss, updating technology throughout the system as well as supplies and equipment needed for proper cleaning and sanitizing of facilities.
+These funds are also being used to recruit and retain highly qualified staff in all content areas. - ✓ General revenues accounted for \$19.7 million or 30.1% of all revenues.
+Program specific revenues in the form of charges for services and grants and contributions accounted for \$45.8 million or 69.9% of total revenues.
+Total revenues were \$65.5 million. - ✓ The School District had \$48.2 million in expenses related to governmental activities; these expenses were offset by \$45.8 million in program specific charges for services, grants and contributions.
+General revenues and taxes of \$19.7 million also provided for these programs. - ✓ The general fund (the primary operating fund), presented on a current financial resource basis, ended the fiscal year with \$60.9 million in revenues and \$52.2 million in expenditures.
+The general fund's fund balance increased from \$14.0 million to \$22.7 million.